Quality Function Deployment (QFD)

 The Quality Function Deployment process begins with collecting input from customers (or potential customers), typically through surveys.
 The sample size for these surveys should be fairly significant because quantifiable data will carry more weight and avoid letting any outlier comments drive product strategy in the wrong direction.

 After completing the surveys and aggregating the data (along with competitive analysis when applicable), it’s boiled down into the Voice of the Customer.
-These customer requirements, requests, demands, and preferences are framed as specific items and ideally ranked in terms of importance.
+These customer requirements, requests, demands, and preferences are framed as specific items and ideally ranked in importance.
 These are then listed on the left-hand side of the House of Quality matrix and represent what customers want the product to do.

 From here, the technical requirements can be created, with each of them tying back to the Voice of the Customer items identified in the signature Quality Function Deployment matrix, the House of Quality.
 These Voice of the Customer items will continue to trickle down into other stages of product development and deployment, including component definition, process planning, and quality control.